HTTPArchive/almanac.httparchive.org/src/content/en/2021/page-weight.md

 How important is it to keep web pages light?
 Overall page weight affects page loading speed, and page loading speed affects user experience.
 Google's Web Vitals program focuses on user experience, especially for mobile users, with a direct impact on Google Search rankings.
 So, there is a real incentive and a real consequence to keep web pages as light as possible.

 But will impact on search rankings translate into direct pressure to lighten page loads?
 What about web titans, like Amazon?
 Is there incentive for hugely popular web sites to worry about page weight?
 Perhaps.
-The Amazon's may want to take advantage of reducing the size of page assets and services to reduce the spend required to serve those pages, or maybe theywant to move into newly emerging markets where users may not be able to buy super fast smartphones or have access to 5G data networks or high speed cable providers.
+The Amazon's may want to take advantage of reducing the size of page assets and services to reduce the spend required to serve those pages, or maybe they want to move into newly emerging markets where users may not be able to buy super-fast smartphones or have access to 5G data networks or high-speed cable providers.
 Time will tell.